Esshahn/www.awsm-11ty.de/src/blog/fairlight-unpacking.md

 ---
 layout: article
-date: 2021-04-02
+date: 2021-04-12
 tags: blog-unfinished
-title: 'Unpacking the Fairlight Intro'
+title: 'Disassembling the Fairlight Intro'
 teaser: fairlight/fairlight-intro.gif
 excerpt: "This C64 intro from Fairlight ist nothing less than iconic and engraved in our collective memory as the beginning of an art form.
-In this article I share my learnings unpacking the code."
+In this article I share my learnings disassembling the code."
 ---